Migration at US border - Arizona

 MSF has repeatedly denounced the repressive policies of the U.S. and Mexican governments based on criminalisation, persecution, detention and deportation in order to contain migratory flows to the northern border.
 These policies push migrants into the hands of criminal gangs who extort them.

-In Reynosa and Matamoros, more than 5,000 people were stranded in informal camps with limited access to drinking water, health services and protection.
+In Reynosa and Matamoros, more than 5,000 people were stranded in informal camps, with limited access to drinking water, health services or protection.
 Our teams adapted activities according to their changing needs, distributing items such as blankets, warm clothing and thermal sleeping mats when the weather turned cold, as well as food.

 MSF247915_mexico